ahmadnazif/ha-api/README.md

 ## MySQL DB
-If use MySQL as data source, create the "apidemo" db:
+If you use MySQL as data source, create the "apidemo" db:
 <br />

 ~~~~sql